LosesonWinson/CurrentSensor/README.md

 ### Unit Testing

 ### Production Testing
+Once the program has successfully ran the output will display the current from the load.
 ### Reproducible?

 If you follow my build instructions and my schematic diagram you will be able to reproduce my project.